The William E. Bennett Award for Extraordinary Contributions to Citizen Science

 The 2010 Bennett Award was given to a team of educators from Butler University who have been leaders on campus and in the SENCER community.
 Joseph Kirsch, professor of chemistry, accepted the award on behalf of his colleagues during the 2010 Capitol Hill Poster Session.
 His co-honorees were Donald Braid, Director of the Center for Citizenship and Community; Margaret Brabant, Professor of Political Science; and Robert Holm, Director of the Butler Institute for Research and Scholarship.

 Photograph of Sherryl Broverman by Habib Yazdi and Sahid Limon/XY Content, Photograph of Rep. Rush Holt (NCSCE staff), Photograph of Marion Field Fass and William E. Bennett from http://www.beloit.edu/campus/news/?story_id=356086

 Nomination Process and Deadlines

-The recipients of the Bennett Award will be invited to the Washington Symposium and Capitol Hill Poster Session, during which the recipients will be recognized for their achievements.
+The recipients of the Bennett Award will be recognized at NCSCE national symposia for their achievements.